Chart Color Schemes

 AreaSearch assessment positions Taigum - Fitzgibbon ahead of most Australian regions for employment performance

-Taigum - Fitzgibbon has a well-educated workforce with strong representation in essential services sectors.
-The unemployment rate was 3.8% as of September 2025, with an estimated employment growth of 11.8% over the past year.
+Taigum - Fitzgibbon has an educated workforce with strong representation in essential services sectors.
+The unemployment rate was 3.8% as of September 2025.
+Employment growth over the past year was estimated at 11.8%.

-In contrast, construction employs only 4.8% of local workers, below Greater Brisbane's 9.0%.
-Over the 12 months to September 2025, employment increased by 11.8%, while labour force grew by 11.0%, causing the unemployment rate to fall by 0.7 percentage points.
-In comparison, Greater Brisbane saw employment rise by 3.8%, labour force grow by 3.3%, and unemployment fall by 0.5 percentage points.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Taigum - Fitzgibbon's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The area has a particularly strong specialization in health care & social assistance, with an employment share of 1.3 times the regional level.
+Construction employs only 4.8% of local workers, compared to Greater Brisbane's 9.0%.
+Over the 12 months to September 2025, employment increased by 11.8%, while labour force grew by 11.0%, leading to a fall in unemployment rate by 0.7 percentage points.
+In contrast, Greater Brisbane saw employment rise by 3.8% and unemployment fall by 0.5 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Taigum - Fitzgibbon's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment